NdeyJobe/NdeyJobe/README.md

 ### Hi there 👋

-- 💬 Ask me about: Biostatistics
+- 💬 Ask me about: Statistics
 - 📫 How to reach me: ndeyisatoujobe@hsph.harvard.edu